NeilanshTriesToCode/Assignment2/README.md

 -	**Wikipedia API** and **request.js** module to recommend Wikipedia links to mental health issues reported by the user.
 The bot provides top 5 Wikipedia links to assist the user with a mental issue they are having.
 Issues like depression, stress, anxiety, OCD, and insomnia are supported.

 *How do these features improve the bot?*<br>
 •	Bing translate API allows the user to input in a language other than English, and receive the reply from the bot in English.
-The API translates the user’s message, and processes it to return a response from the Bot in English.
+The API translates the user’s message, and processes it to return a response from the Bot in English. <br>
 •	The Wikipedia API used along with the request.js module helps the bot provide resources to the user about a mental issue they are dealing with.
 Previously, the bot used to pick a single link from one of the project files.
 However, with the help of the API, the bot returns the first 5 Wikipedia resources that it finds on the mental issue.